Cyphershadow24ar/Leet-Code/README.md

 82. (1717) Maximum Score From Removing Substrings
 83. (1722) Minimize Hamming Distance After Swap Operations
 84. (1727) Largest Submatrix With Rearrangements
+85. (1732) Find the Highest Altitude
-85. (1733) Minimum Number of People to Teach
+86. (1733) Minimum Number of People to Teach
-86. (1751) Maximum Number of Events That Can Be Attended II
+87. (1751) Maximum Number of Events That Can Be Attended II
-87. (1752) Check if Array Is Sorted and Rotated
+88. (1752) Check if Array Is Sorted and Rotated
-88. (1758) Minimum Changes To Make Alternating Binary String
+89. (1758) Minimum Changes To Make Alternating Binary String
 76. (1792) Maximum Average Pass Ratio
 77. (1848) Minimum Distance to the Target Element
 78. (1855) Maximum Distance Between a Pair of Values